 This is a very personal project for me.
 It has the primary objectives of:

-• Increased self-discipline.
+• Self-discipline.
 If I don’t agree with plastics, and plastics don’t agree with me, why would I keep consuming them?
 I don’t want to be just another person in a sustained consumption coma.
 I believe, that with a little bit of effort, I can cut out the majority of my plastic consumption.

 • Self education.
 I don’t really know where plastics hide in my everyday.
 By cutting out out all plastics, I will be forced to pay more attention and learn to evade this sneaky substance.
 And! the prospect of discovering healthier and more natural substitutes delights me.